hamdivazim/hamdivazim/README.md

 <p align="center"> Visit my blog at https://hamdivazim.github.io </p>
 <p align="center"> <a href="mailto:hamdi.vazim@gmail.com">Email me</a> at hamdi.vazim@gmail.com for queries. </p>

-<h3 align="center">✨COMING SOON!✨ - SocialConnect, a site to keep all yours social links on one page!</h3>
+<h3 align="center">✨COMING SOON!✨ - SocialConnect, a site to keep all your social links on one page!</h3>

 <h3></h3>